Ebola cases in Congo rise as authorities race to contain spread of outbreak, health agency says

 Local residents expressed concerns on Thursday over the outbreak, the first in Congo in three years and the province’s first in more than a decade.

+The Kasai province is a remote part of Congo with poor road networks and is more than 1,000 kilometers (621 miles) from the nation's capital of Kinshasa.

-The fighting in eastern Congo has complicated efforts to contain the disease, which can spread rapidly due to the proximity and density of villages and provinces, Dr. Ngashi Ngongo, a principal advisor with Africa CDC, said at the briefing.
+In addition, fighting in eastern Congo could complicate efforts to contain the disease, which can spread rapidly due to the proximity and density of villages and provinces, Dr. Ngashi Ngongo, a principal advisor with Africa CDC, said at the briefing.

 “It was two (districts), now it is four,” Ngongo said.

-The outbreak was announced a week ago after a pregnant woman was confirmed to have been infected in the locality of Boulapé.
+The outbreak was announced a week ago after a pregnant woman was confirmed to have been infected in the locality of Bulapé.

-The World Health Organization sent experts alongside Congo’s Rapid Response Team to Kasai to strengthen disease surveillance, offer treatment and monitor infection preventions and controls.
+The World Health Organization sent experts alongside Congo’s Rapid Response Team to Kasai to strengthen disease surveillance, offer treatment and monitor infection prevention and controls.

 The Central African country has a history of Ebola since 1976.
 The latest outbreak is the 16th in the country and the 7th in the Kasai province.
 A previous outbreak between 2018 and 2020 in eastern Congo killed more than 1,000 people.